LED: Light Enhanced Depth Estimation at Night: Limitations and Future Works

 \section{Limitations and Future Works}

-While the implicit learning of a reference pattern allows the method to be architecture agnostic, it remains limited to a single pattern defined during training.
-Moving forward specialized architectures handling the pattern as an integral input element would enable dynamic pattern optimization and improve method generalization.
+\simon{ The method's reliance on a single reference pattern ensures agnosticism but limits its flexibility.
+Designing specialized architectures that treat the pattern as an input could enable dynamic pattern optimization and improve generalization. }

-We demonstrated LED capabilities on different projector-camera distance by training on both real (70\,cm) and synthetic (150\,cm) setup, meaning that it can be used over a same car model fleet.
-But it could be sensitive to large discrepancies.
-We intend to further study the generalization of LED in future works.

-It is possible that LED pattern would glare other road users.
-One way to avoid this would be to leverage HD headlight to mask road users \cite{fleet_programmable_2014}.
-Safety issues and the impact of selective illumination on performance should be assessed in future works.